Yvan Benedetti

 Yvan Benedetti (born 16 September 1965) is a French far-right activist.
-The former president of L'Œuvre Française (2012–13), he has been the spokesman of the French Nationalist Party since 2015.
+The former president of L'Œuvre Française (2012–13), he has been the spokesman of The Nationalists since 2015.

 Biography

 Early life

 Yvan Benedetti was born on 16 September 1965 in La Réunion, from a Corsican father.
 During his youth, he attended a technical high school and was a member of the Nouvelle Droite scouting organization Europe-Jeunesse.

 L'Œuvre Française

 In the 1990s-2000s, he was the right-hand-man of Pierre Sidos, the founder and leader of L'Œuvre Française (also known as L'Œuvre).
 After negotiations with Sidos, Jean-Marie Le Pen allowed some L'Œuvre militants, notably Benedetti, to integrate the FN in 2007.
 In 2011, he directed the electoral campaign of Bruno Gollnisch for the presidency of the FN.

 Benedetti was however expelled from the party in 2011 after he defined himself as an "anti-Zionist, anti-Semite, anti-Jews" in an interview.
 Benedetti, along with nationalist activist Alexandre Gabriac, decided to establish "Jeunesses Nationalistes" in 2011 as the youth movement and activist branch of L'Œuvre Française, in order to attract militants disappointed by the new FN leadership.
 The following year, Pierre Sidos, then 85, left the presidency of L'Œuvre after 44 years in office, succeeded by Benedetti.

 L'Œuvre Française was dissolved on 23 July 2013 after the issue of an official decree by the then Minister of the Interior, Manuel Valls.
 The ban occurred in a context of street violence by far-right revolutionary groups, and followed the death of a far-left activist in a fight involving another nationalist association led by Serge Ayoub.
 Valls justified the dissolution by denouncing L'Œuvre as a group "organized like a private militia thanks to paramilitary-like training camps."
 He further added that the association had been "spreading a xenophobic and antisemitic ideology, diffusing racist and Holocaust-denying thesis, exalting collaboration [with the Nazis] and the Vichy regime, paying regular tribute to Pétain, Brasillach or Maurras".